 Since there is so much personal preference when it comes to this side dish, I am going to share with you a delicious basic recipe and then provide you with some tips on how to customize your stuffing to your liking.

 The difference between stuffing and dressing has caused many debates.
-Truth is there isn't much difference between dressing and stuffing beside geography.
+The truth is there isn't much difference between dressing and stuffing besides geography.

 In Southern America, this dish is usually referred to as dressing.

 In Northern and Western America is it referred to as stuffing.

 And in some places, this dish is called stuffing when it is served inside of a bird and dressing when it is baked in a dish.